lywoooo/lywoooo/README.md

 # Hi, I’m Leo!

-I’m a senior at the Bronx High School of Science building `poorfish`, a Unity/C# chess engine.
+I’m a senior at the Bronx High School of Science.

-I’m building it as both a playable chess project and a way to experiment with search, evaluation, self-play, and engine behavior.
+I’m currently building `poorfish`, which is both a playable chess project and a way to experiment with search, evaluation, self-play, and engine behavior.
 I’m interested in how small changes to an engine’s decision-making can change the way it plays over a full game.

-The goal is not just to make a stronger bot.
 I want `poorfish` to become a small environment for testing ideas, comparing engine profiles, and understanding why certain moves get chosen.

 ---